| |

 You will need to use three colors:

-TIP > I didn’t cut the length of yarn I was using, not until I had finished weaving it through the fabric.
+TIP > I didn’t cut the length of yarn I was using until I had finished weaving it through the fabric.

-- Get two strands together – The best way to do this is to pull the center end out of the ball and hold it together with the outer end so you can use two lengths at a time.
+• Get two strands together – The best way to do this is to pull the center end out of the ball and hold it together with the outer end to use two lengths at a time.

-- You can of course change this if you want to create a different color scheme or pattern of weaving.
+• You can, of course, change this if you want to create a different color scheme or weaving pattern.

 The repeat pattern is like this:

-- This repeats so you will do a rotation of the colors in this pattern until you reach the left side of the scarf.
+• This repeats, so you will rotate the colors in this pattern until you reach the left side of the scarf.

-- TIP – You can start from the center of the scarf with Yarn C and then work out from there, as you can see in the photo below.
+• TIP – You can start from the center of the scarf with Yarn C and work out from there, as shown in the photo below.

 Video Tutorial

-- Pull the lengths through so that they are even at either end of the piece.
+• Pull the lengths through, so they are even at either end of the piece.

-- If you want to start off with an edge color in brown, thread Yarn F (brown) double-strand onto the needle and weave into the 2nd st along the right edge, going under and over the garter st bumps to create a woven effect.
+• If you want to start with an edge color in brown, thread Yarn F (brown) double-strand onto the needle and weave into the 2nd st along the right edge, going under and over the garter st bumps to create a woven effect.

 Finishing